History of the Choctaw: 2011 Federal Bureau of Investigation raid

 In July 2011, agents from the FBI "seized" Pearl River Resort informational assets.
 The Los Angeles Times reported that the Indians are "faced with infighting over a disputed election for tribal chief and an FBI investigation targeting the tribe's casinos."

 State-recognized tribes

 Two US states recognize tribes that are not recognized by the US federal government.

 Alabama recognizes the MOWA Band of Choctaw Indians, who have a 600-acre reservation in southwestern Alabama and a total enrolled population of 3,600.
 The band is closely affiliated with Calcedeaver Elementary School in Mount Vernon, Alabama, a connection credited as a source of the school's success.

 Louisiana recognizes the Choctaw-Apache Tribe of Ebarb, Clifton Choctaw, and Louisiana Choctaw Tribe.

-In the 2010 Census
+Population history

+The highest of early estimates - possibly representing the population peak - is that of Le Page du Pratz who estimated the Choctaw at 25,000 warriors (and therefore around 125,000 people) in year 1718.
+Other estimates from that time period were usually lower, but it is possible that they represented only a part of the tribe.
+Similar figures were given by St. Denis who estimated the Choctaw at 18,000 warriors (or 90,000 people) in 1714 and by W. Bull who estimated them at 16,000 warriors (or 80,000 people) in 1738.
+According to B. R. Carroll the Choctaw were reckoned by the French to be the most numerous nation of Indians in America and consisted of many thousand men.
+John R. Swanton enumerated a total of 102 Choctaw villages and towns in his book.
+Robert Rogers estimated the Choctaw at 10,000 warriors in 1775 (indicating a total population of 50,000).
+According to Gilbert Imlay they mustered 6,000 warriors around the year 1800 (implying a total population of 30,000).
+Jedidiah Morse estimated the Choctaw at 25,000 people in about 1820, shortly before the removal.
+A report by the Commissioner of Indian Affairs dated 25 November 1841 indicates that 15,177 Choctaws had been removed to Oklahoma (Indian Territory) while 3,323 stayed in the east.
+Emmanuel Domenech estimated the Choctaw at up to 25,000 in about 1860.
+The Indian Office in 1856 reported them as 22,707.
+Enumeration published in 1886 counted 18,000 Choctaws in Oklahoma as of year 1884.
+Around the years 1916–1919 there were in Oklahoma 17,488 Choctaws by blood, 1,651 by intermarriage and 6,029 freedmen, and in addition to that there were also at that time 3,099 Mississippi Choctaws and around 200 Choctaws living elsewhere.

+During the 20th and 21st centuries Choctaw population has rebounded, in 2020 they numbered 254,154.

 In the 2010 US Census, there were people who identified as Choctaw living in every state of the Union.
 The states with the largest Choctaw populations were: